LeiZHANG1995/PHBS_TQFML-1/Project/README.md

 - Zhang Lei   1701213148

-We want to do some forecast about the price change of bitcoin with machine learing methods, which is quite a hot topic today.
+We want to do some forecasts about the price change of bitcoin with machine learing methods, which is quite a hot topic today.
 The data we plan to use are all displayed in the BitCoin.ipynb file.
 Please check that file and find more details.